-+ Ensure log on credentials or security information does not appear in all local and Web applications published or used inside the corporation or they are recorded by Session Recording.
++ Ensure that logon credentials or security information does not appear in all local and Web applications published or used inside the corporation or they are recorded by Session Recording.

 + Users should close any application that might expose sensitive information before switching to a remote ICA session.

 + We recommend only automatic authentication methods (for example, single sign on, smartcard) for accessing published desktops or Software as a Service (SaaS) applications.

 - Session Recording relies on certain hardware and hardware infrastructure (for example, corporate network devices, operation system) to function properly and to meet security needs.
 Take measures at the infrastructure levels to prevent damage or abuse to those infrastructures and make the Session Recording function secure and reliable.

 - Properly protect and keep network infrastructure supporting Session Recording available.

 - Citrix recommends using a third-party security solution or Windows mechanism to protect Session Recording components.
 Session Recording components include:

 - On Session Recording Server

 - All files in Session Recording Server installation folder

 - On Session Recording Agent